interpretml/interpret-text/test/README.md

 In the unit tests we just make sure the notebook runs.
 In the integration tests, we use a bigger dataset for more epochs and we test that the metrics are what we expect.

-For a deep overview on how to integrate papermill on unit and integration test, please refer to [this guide from Microsoft Recommenders repo](https://github.com/microsoft/recommenders/blob/master/tests/README.md#how-to-create-tests-on-notebooks-with-papermill).
+For a deep overview on how to integrate papermill on unit and integration test, please refer to [this guide from Recommenders repo](https://github.com/recommenders-team/recommenders/tree/main/tests#how-to-create-tests-for-the-notebooks).

 More details on how to integrate Papermill with notebooks can be found in their [repo](https://github.com/nteract/papermill).